-Drug abuse impairs sexual performance in men even after rehabilitationJanuary 17th, 2013 in Health /
+Drug abuse impairs sexual performance in men even after rehabilitationJanuary 17, 2013 in Medicine & Health / Health

 Researchers at the University of Granada, Spain, and Santo Tomas University in Colombia have found that drug abuse negatively affects sexual performance in men even after years of abstinence.
 This finding contradicts other studies reporting that men spontaneously recovered their normal sexual performance at three weeks after quitting substance abuse.

 The results of this study have been published in the prestigious Journal of Sexual Medicine, the official journal of the International Society for Sexual Medicine.
 The authors of this paper are Pablo Vallejo Medina –a professor at Santo Tomas University, Colombia– and Juan Carlos Sierra, a professor at the University of Granada.